DMARC and Contact Form 7

 (While it may be the case that your visitor really owns the address “firstname.lastname@example.org”, you don’t know if that’s actually true, and you can’t just take someone’s word for it on today’s Internet.
 And Gmail has no idea at all where you got the address from, or why example.com is trying to send mail that claims it’s from yahoo.com.)

-One way to fix it: Deliver to a mailbox on our servers
+Another way to fix it: Deliver to a mailbox on our servers

-The first way to fix this is to stop sending your form email to other mail servers.
+An alternate way to fix this is to stop sending your form email to other mail servers.
 If you’re sending it to “email@example.com”, for example, Gmail is the company that’s detecting the “forgery” and rejecting the message.

 This problem will never happen if you send the form results to a POP/IMAP/Webmail mailbox on our servers instead of sending them to another company.